p-adic iterated integration on semistable curves: Monodromy action on fundamental groups

 \begin{remark} Analogous to the arguments involving the Frobenius operator in Remark~\ref{r:dgfrob}, one can identify the Deligne--Goncharov monodromy operator with the monodromy operator constructed here.
-Indeed, $\mathscr{W}^\vee_n$ is constructed as a derived pushforward in hypercohomology.
+Indeed, $\mathscr{W}^\vee_n$ is constructed from higher pushforwards in hypercohomology.
 The monodromy operator on hypercohomology is obtained by the residue construction as in cohomology, and thus agrees with our approach. \end{remark}